openharmony/docs/en/application-dev/reference/apis/js-apis-bluetoothManager.md

 on(type: "BLECharacteristicChange", callback: Callback&lt;BLECharacteristic&gt;): void

-Subscribes to the BLE characteristic change events.
-The client can receive a notification from the server only after the **setNotifyCharacteristicChanged** method is called.
+Subscribes to BLE characteristic changes.
+The client can receive a notification from the server only after **setNotifyCharacteristicChanged** is called.

 **Required permissions**: ohos.permission.USE_BLUETOOTH